bunnyshell/templates/.bunnyshell/templates/symfony-react-mysql/README.md

 The template provides the Bunnyshell configuration composed of 3 Components (frontend + backend + database) and the CRUD application that demonstrates how the components work together to form an environment.

-You can extend the template by further adding Components, be them more APIs or other services, such as queues, caches, block storage etc.
+An [Environment in Bunnyshell](https://documentation.bunnyshell.com/docs/environments) is a user-defined group that brings together applications and all of the services and databases those applications require.

 &nbsp;

 # Environment overview

-An [Environment in Bunnyshell](https://documentation.bunnyshell.com/docs/environments) is a user-defined group that brings together applications and all of the services and databases those applications require.

-This Environment Template contains 3 components:
-- `frontend` for frontend, based on a `node` image
-- `symfony` for backend, based on a `php-fpm` image, also using an `nginx` based image as a sidecar
-- `database` using a `mysql` image

-and 2 persisnet volumes:
-- `database-data`
-- `symfony-cache`

 ## Container images